mr-shafiei/computer-apps-spring-2014/_posts/assignments/2014-02-19-internet-lab.md

 ## Group Size ##

-This activity is intended for groups of 2
+This activity may be done alone or with a partner.

 ## Time to Complete ##